Key Takeaways

 These users search for "X vs. Y" to compare them side-by-side.
 They care about pricing, integrations, scalability, support, and features.
 They want facts that help them close the final decision.

-For example, a searcher typing "Shopify vs. WooCommerce" is comparing features, costs, and usability to decide which platform fits their business.
-The goal is to give them a clear, unbiased comparison table that presents complex data, not marketing claims.
+A searcher typing "Shopify vs. WooCommerce" is comparing features, costs, and usability to decide which platform fits their business.
+The goal is to give them a clear, unbiased comparison table that presents complex data — not marketing claims.

 b.
 Problem-Aware Users